weisJ/HiddenBar/README.md

 	<img width="400" src="img/screen2.png">
 </p>

-## 🚀 You've Probably Come to the Wrong Place
+## ❌ You Probably Came to the Wrong Place

-### Is this the branch you're looking for?
+### ⚠️ Is this the branch you're looking for?

-**IMPORTANT: THIS IS THE DEVELOPMENT BRANCH.
+**‼️ IMPORTANT ‼️: THIS IS THE DEVELOPMENT BRANCH.
 This branch contains codes that are NOT TESTED and that RUN WITHOUT SANDBOXING.**

-**IF YOU JUST WANT TO GET THIS APP, GO TO THE "STABLE" BRAHCH INSTEAD.**
+**❗️IF YOU JUST WANT TO GET THIS APP, GO TO THE "STABLE" BRAHCH INSTEAD.**

 If you want to know what is under development, help testing the dev build, or contribute to this project, please continue.